 Every pair of shoes and every piece of clothing in our closet we carefully chose, compared to others, spent hours browsing online or in stores, trying on, ordering, returning.
 But most of our wardrobe we’re sick of now.
 How many things are in our closets that we’ll never wear again?

-And whether you love your government leaders or despise them, they are already on their way out, to be voted away in 1 or 4 or 8 years—maybe a bit longer for Vladimir Putin—but eventually replaced with someone new.
-A leader may have soaring popularity today, and then one action he does tumbles him from power.
+And whether you love your government leaders or despise them, they are already on their way out, to be voted away in 1 or 4 or 8 years—maybe a bit longer for Vladimir Putin, unfortunately—but eventually replaced with someone new.
+A leader may have soaring popularity today, and then one action they do tumbles them from power.

-Remember Saddam Hussein who ruled Iraq for decades like a king?
-At the end of his rule, when he was a wanted fugitive, eventually they found him hiding in a small hole in the desert, starving and sick.
-If you don’t like your current leader, you can rest assured that eventually he or she will be swapped out for another.
+Saddam Hussein ruled Iraq for decades like a king, but at the end of his rule, when he was a wanted fugitive, eventually they found him hiding in a tiny hole in the desert, starving and sick.
+So if you don’t like your current leader, you can rest assured that eventually he or she will be swapped out for another.

 One thing many of us rarely reflect on is that societies and civilizations also change.
 I’ve been listening to the Fall of Civilizations podcast, and each episode tells of the demise of an entire civilization.

 I found out that the average age of a civilization—not just a country, or a block of nations, but of a civilization itself—the Romans, the Egyptians, the Aztecs, the Ancient Chinese—the average age of a civilization is only 350 years.

 So with the right attitude, listening to a history podcast like that can become a meditation too.
 We can contemplate how our own living civilizations today, Western Civilization, Islamic, South Asian, and East Asian, how each of these will also inevitably change or collapse; slowly through gentle evolution, or quickly through conquest, revolt, or disaster.